5and5/BO2-Remix/README.md

 * Mulekick increases ads, weapon switching, grenade tossing and perk drinking
 * Deadshot increases head shot damage by x2
 * Who's who wont activate when player has quick revive
+* Electric cherry wont activate when a player goes down

 ### Mystery Box
 * Weapons can be shared by knifing the box